SandipanMondal123/chat-application/README.md

 Below are some pictures of the application, which will soon be deployed, but until then, feel free to download and play around with it.
 I'm hoping to add a bit more functionality into the project before I deploy it.

+Make sure you use your own Firebase keys!

 <img width="1438" alt="Screen Shot 2022-08-13 at 10 55 34 PM" src="https://user-images.githubusercontent.com/89411519/184520559-42e42ed9-8d01-45fb-840d-cb188416b27f.png">

 <img width="780" alt="Screen Shot 2022-08-13 at 10 56 28 PM" src="https://user-images.githubusercontent.com/89411519/184520560-e287be36-be77-4861-aa41-6f7392da2f6d.png">